YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

 Pulling It Together
 --------------------

-Thus far, the Acculturation Workshop has taken you through core concepts.
-Now, it is time to pull the concepts together.
+Thus far, the Acculturation Workshop has taken you through different core concepts.
+Now, it is time to pull these concepts together.
 In order to do that, we will go through a series of installations, each more sophisticated than its predecessor, of the VistA application on GT.M.

-No knowledge of VistA is assumed or required for the Acculturation Workshop – VistA is simply used as a freely usable sample application to explore configuring an application on GT.M.
+No knowledge of VistA is assumed or required for the Acculturation Workshop – VistA is simply used as a freely usable sample application to explore configuring an application on YottaDB/GT.M.

 **About VistA**

 The `US Department of Veterans Affairs (VA) <http://va.gov/>`_ operates one of the largest integrated healthcare networks in the world.
-Delivering legally mandated high quality care to veterans of the US armed forces, it has repeatedly been recognized not only for the quality, but also for the cost-effectiveness, of the care that it provides.
+Delivering legally mandated high quality care to veterans of the US armed forces, it has repeatedly been recognized not only for the quality, but also for the cost-effectiveness of the care that it provides.
 VistA is a healthcare information system (HIS) developed and maintained by the VA.
 The software is in the public domain and freely available.
 Many providers support VistA on a commercial basis, and there is an `active online VistA community <http://groups.google.com/group/hardhats>`_.

 For all healthcare organizations, VistA can provide a cost-effective enterprise resource planning (ERP) system.
 It is written in the ANSI/ISO standard programming language M (also known as MUMPS), With origins in the field of healthcare informatics, M is the de facto standard for healthcare software.

-The YottaDB/GT.M Acculturation Workshop uses the `WorldVistA EHR® <http://worldvista.org/World_VistA_EHR>`_ flavor of VistA as a sample YottaDB/GT.M application, and can be downloaded from the `WorldVistA project at Source Forge <http://sourceforge.net/projects/worldvista>`_.
+The Acculturation Workshop uses the `WorldVistA EHR® <http://worldvista.org/World_VistA_EHR>`_ flavor of VistA as a sample YottaDB/GT.M application, and can be downloaded from the `WorldVistA project at Source Forge <http://sourceforge.net/projects/worldvista>`_.

 **Download VistA**

-To get VistA, you will need to download two archive files, the routines and the global variables.
+To get VistA, you will need to download two archive files : routines and global variables.
 First, create a directory to store the archive files, then download the files into that directory.

 .. parsed-literal::
    gtmuser@gtmworkshop:~$ sudo mkdir -p /Distrib/VistA